 An instant later Erik spun, blood covered claw flashing towards the pure white dire wolf that had crept behind him.
 The animal tried to dodge, howling as Erik’s claw scored its side with all the speed of a falling lotus petal.
-Taking a step forward, he casually flung out the same hand, caught the wolf by its back leg, and pulled.
+He took a step forward and flung out the same hand, caught the wolf by its back leg, and pulled.
 Bones broke in his grip as he twisted, using momentum to launch the white wolf towards two of its lunging pack members.
 It floated through the air with surprise etched on its lupine visage.

 Behind you, Patrick roared.

-Erik turned, but much too slowly.
+Erik turned, but much too. . . .
 Massive teeth sank into his thigh, and suddenly he was falling, flashing back into normal speed along with the black wolf that had taken hold of him.
 He rolled across the knee high grass, trying to dislodge the creature from his thigh.
 The stench of broken blades of grass and unwashed fur filled his nostrils.

 Fuck, Patrick panicked.

 Long blades of grass brushed against Erik’s face as he rotated in the air.
 Shouting wordlessly, his eyes adjusted to make it seem as though the world had once again slowed.
 His heart galloped, pounding in his ears, furiously trying to supply his body with the blood that moving at these speeds required.
-The sudden pain in his chest dwarfed the sensation from the jaws ripping at his reptilian flesh.
-Adding an odd counterpoint to the agony, the black scales on his arms began to shift like the surface of a pond pummeled by droplets of water.
+The sudden pain in his chest dwarfed the sensation from the jaws ripping at his reptilian flesh, adding an odd counterpoint to the agony.
+The black scales on his arms shifted like the surface of a pond pummeled by droplets of water.

 Puny flesh-things!
 The Celestial Dragon raged.
 Eat, it whispered to Erik as it attempted to advance his transformation by a stage, trying to make him accept his true heritage.
 The whispers came with a flash of images.
 Mountains of erotic flesh, giving birth to rivers of gore.
 Human bodies piled like so much meat, twitching in the morning breeze.
-A feast of death just for him.
+A feast of death fit for a god.

 Yes, Erik thought.
 I’m the Devourer of Worlds!
 With a mental roar, he drove his arms towards the two dire wolves with their jaws locked around his waist.
-From the elbow down his arms unspooled, morphing into a dozen long snake-like tendrils the color of fresh blood.
-The tendrils wiggled in the air, seeming to take forever to inch their way into the two dire wolves’ nostrils and ears.
-The eyes of wolves widened in panic and jaws released from Erik’s side, but much too slowly to make any difference.
-The two dire wolves convulsed, limbs jerking wide, eyes beginning to lose their shine.
+From the elbow down his arms unspooled, morphing into a dozen long, snake-like tendrils the color of fresh blood.
+The tendrils squirmed in the air, seeming to take forever to inch their way into the two dire wolves’ nostrils and ears.
+Their eyes widened in panic, and their jaws released Erik, but much too slowly to make any difference.
+The two dire wolves convulsed, limbs jerking wide, eyes losing their shine.

 Patrick cowered within Erik.
 Don’t do—!
-He began before the Celestial Dragon surged forth, depriving him of breath.
+He had begun before the Celestial Dragon surged forth, depriving him of breath.
 FEED, the beast encouraged; its eagerness shuddering through Erik.

 Erik crashed in a jumble of limbs and wolf flesh, sliding backward across the ground, propelled by the force of his landing.
 Distorted howls sped up until they sounded normal and Erik grunted behind clenched teeth.
-The vast array of black scales that covered Erik began to vanish as if red waves rolled in over them, sending tendrils and petals oozing down the throats of the wolves that chewed at his shoulder and thigh.
-Slowly he unfolded like blood-colored fog to gradually swallow the four dire wolves whole.
+The vast array of black scales that covered Erik vanished as if red waves rolled in over them, sending tendrils and petals oozing down the throats of the wolves that chewed at his shoulder and thigh.
+He unfolded like blood-colored fog to swallow the four dire wolves whole.

-Memories began to flash through his mind, one after the other.
-He remembered roaming the Northern Reaches on four legs.
-He remembered the smell of fear emanating off of a herd of four-tusked mammoths that he stalked.
-He remembered giving birth to his first litter of pups.
-He remembered his den and the comforting feeling of being surrounded by his pack.
-He—
+Memories flashed through his mind, one after the other.
+He remembered roaming the Northern Reaches on four legs where the scent of fear emanating off of a herd of four-tusked mammoths he stalked with family.
+He remembered giving birth to his first litter of pups and the comforting warmth of being surrounded by his pack.